-Graduate Program Overview
+Graduate Program in Earth Sciences

-We offer Master of Science and Doctor of Philosophy degrees in Earth Sciences with areas of specialization in Geography and Geology.
-Both areas stress independent thesis research with some supporting course work.
+We offer Master of Science and Doctor of Philosophy degrees in Earth Sciences with areas of specialization across the fields of Geography and Geology.
+Both degree programs stress independent thesis research with some supporting course work.
 All diplomas will say Earth Sciences, regardless of specialization.
 We strongly recommend that prospective students learn about the research interests of the faculty and contact potential research advisors directly.
-Admission into the department of Earth Sciences is dominantly in the fall semesters, however requests can be made for spring or summer admission.
+Admission into the department of Earth Sciences is dominantly in the fall semester.

-If you would like to be considered for entry to our graduate program, your completed application including all required materials must be received by January 15th, for fall admission.
+If you would like to be considered for entry to our graduate program, your completed application including all required materials must be received by January 15th for fall admission.

 Admission Requirements for M.S. and Ph.D.
 Programs in Earth Sciences: